 Here are a few delicious ways to change this dish up a bit:

-- Try adding in spinach!
-Just through in a handful or two of fresh spinach leaves in when you’re cooking the shallots.
+• Try adding in spinach!
+Throw in a handful or two of fresh spinach leaves when you’re cooking the shallots.
 They just need to wilt a little and then they’ll stir in perfectly.

-- Add some rotisserie chicken and it’s a complete meal in one dish.
+• Add some rotisserie chicken or sausage and it’s a complete meal in one dish.

 What is the difference between risotto and orzo anyway?

 Risotto is actually a rice.
 Orzo is a pasta.
 “Risotto” refers to the method of cooking rice where you basically infuse the rice with flavor, typically by cooking it in broth.